hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ### BedGraph format

 In addition to accomodating peak calls (discrete data), the BedGraph format also allows display of continuous data as a track on a genome browser.
 This display type is useful for including and plotting some quantitative information, e.g. intensity.
-For the purposes of visualization, bedgraph and bigWig are pratically interchangeable, with the bigWig file being a lot smaller for a given dataset.
+For the purposes of visualization, bedGraph and bigWig are pratically interchangeable, with the bigWig file being a lot smaller for a given dataset.

 <p align="center">
   <img src="../img/bedgraph.png" width="650">